kianmeng/dotfiles/README.md

 | ,pp       | Start PostgreSQL prompt in another tab.  |
 | ,mm       | Start MySQL prompt in another tab.       |
 | :w!!      | Save file with root privileges.          |

+### Miscellaneous
+* In console, for quick access to regular accessed folders, just type z and TAB.